 Meanwhile, in post-war Nigeria, a streetwise teenager named Naema sees a different side of the empire.
 Between corruption and oppression, everyone lives in squaller.
 People fight over rationed food tokens for assembled pastes.
 She too is told she has a unique flair, not by the empire, but by fugitives who are the last vestiges of an ancient witch coven.
 They have similar gifts, and they know a dark truth about the exemplars, and what they do to people like Winnie and Naema.

-The Glyph Queen is a mixed fantasy / sci-fi web novel which updates every Monday and Friday.
+The Glyph Queen is a completed fantasy / sci-fi web novel.

-Subscribe to my mailing list, and I’ll email full chapters to you as they’re released.
+Subscribe to my mailing list, and I’ll notify you of any future projects I release.